 Motorcyclist critically hurt in central Las Vegas crash

-Expect road closures while Las Vegas police investigate a critical-injury crash involving a pickup and a motorcycle Sunday night in the central valley.
+A motorcyclist is in critical condition following a crash Tuesday evening near a central valley intersection, according to Las Vegas police.

-A motorcyclist is in critical condition after a crash Sunday evening in the central valley, Las Vegas police said.
+A motorcyclist is in critical condition after a two-vehicle crash Tuesday night in the central valley, Las Vegas police said.

-The crash involved a motorcycle and a pickup truck and happened about 6:15 p.m. at Upland and Jones boulevards, just south of U.S. Highway 95, Metropolitan Police Department Lt.
-Chris Holmes said.

 Contact Mike Shoro at mshoro@reviewjournal.com or 702-387-5290.
 Follow @mike_shoro on Twitter.